mhashim6/blog/content/posts/software-engineer-intuition.md

 ### Computer Foundation
 > You wanna work computers, you gotta learn computers

-A Good engineer knows the root of all of his craft.
+A Good engineer knows the roots of all of his craft.
 You wanna work computers, you gotta learn computers.

 Easier said than done.
 Many engineers out there have no idea how their tool, their assistant, and their product, work.
 Even worse: most don't know what they don't know.

-A good engineer can root his issues deep down outside his domain __if need be__.
+A good engineer can root his issues deep down beneath his domain __if need be__.

 ### Platform-Agnostic
 There's a reason we have alternatives for almost everything we use in our industry.
 No one is expected to know about each and every one of them, but you're expected to find your way home when dropped in an uncharted territory.
 After all, you've been trained to cope with and adopt differences as you go. until you find a camping spot where you can plot, search and model maps.